Sean Love: New York Giants

 On August 14, 1991, he was claimed off waivers by the New York Giants.
 He was cut on August 26.

 Buffalo Bills

 On July 6, 1992, he was signed by the Buffalo Bills.
 He was released on October 21 from the practice squad.
 He was re-signed in 1993, but was released before the season started.

 Tampa Bay Buccaneers (first stint)

 On August 31, 1993, the Tampa Bay Buccaneers claimed him off waivers.
 He was declared inactive during the first 5 games, before being waived and signed to the practice squad.
-He was promoted to the active roster for teams final 7 games, seeing action on special teams in 2 contests.
+He was promoted to the active roster for the team's final 7 games, seeing action on special teams in 2 contests.

-In 1994, he played in six games, before missing final part of season with shoulder injury.
+In 1994, he played in six games, before missing final part of the season with shoulder injury.
 He was waived on August 22, 1995.

 Carolina Panthers

 On September 6, 1995, Love signed with the expansion Carolina Panthers for their inaugural season.
 That year, he played in a career high 11 games mainly on special teams and made the only start of his professional career.
 He was released on August 18, 1996.